 Who Can Apply for Sole Custody in Alberta?

 Custody is gender-neutral in Alberta.
 This means that a father has just as much right to sole custody as a mother if circumstances warrant it.
 A father can be awarded sole decision-making authority if it is in the best interests of the child.
+In determining custody arrangements, the court evaluates several factors to ensure the child’s welfare and stability remain the top priority.
+Father’s rights in Alberta are recognized equally to those of mothers, with the law focusing on the child’s needs rather than traditional gender roles.
+This approach ensures that decisions are made based on what will provide the most secure and nurturing environment for the child.

 To qualify for sole custody in Alberta, one must demonstrate that such an arrangement would be in the child’s best interests, primarily when the other parent poses a significant risk to the child’s welfare or well-being.
 Factors such as the parent’s ability to provide a stable home environment, meet the child’s physical and emotional needs, and the history of the parent’s behaviour is considered.
 The courts prioritize the child’s safety and well-being above all else.